 People spend more with brands they like.
 And brand evangelists who are (or behave like) influencers provide your business with word of mouth referrals which make you a worthy choice in the eyes of their audience, so it makes sense to provide compelling incentives that people want to talk about.
 For example, travel programs such as Southwest Rapid Rewards and Marriott Rewards use points incentives to help motivate loyal fans to spread the word to their connections about credit card offers.
 Operational practices can be combined with software functionality to create incentive programs to help motivate loyal fans.

-In addition to the service and experience you’re offering to guests onsite, providing some incentive or rewards to get influencers to take action for your facility can boost frequency of visits, spending, and the number of guests through the door.
+In addition to the service and experience you’re offering to guests at your amusement park or FEC, providing some incentive or rewards to get influencers to take action for your facility can boost frequency of visits, spending, and the number of guests through the door.
 Think about benefits that would be most meaningful for your most frequent, most loyal guests.

 No. 3: Gain insight into the personas and buying behaviors of your guests.

 One key to creating meaningful programs is to better understand your guests’ desires and habits.
-In fact, your most frequent visitors may not be those who spend the most, or who are the most loyal.
-Loyalty programs that accumulate points or achievements based on overall spending or items purchased are great because they offer you a glimpse into guest visit frequency, spending, what they’re buying and how they’re engaging with your attractions.
+In fact, your most frequent park visitors may not be those who spend the most, or who are the most loyal.
+Loyalty rewards programs that accumulate points or achievements based on overall spending or items purchased at your amusement park or FEC are great because they offer you a glimpse into guest visit frequency, spending, what they’re buying and how they’re engaging with your attractions.

 No. 4: Build a dynamic marketing database.

-Understanding both the unique habits of the people who patronize your facility the most, coupled with the demographic information you have in your customer profiles, builds a one-of-a-kind database for use in target marketing based on demographics, purchase type, purchase frequency, age group and more in very customized, unique ways.
+Understanding both the unique habits of the people who patronize your amusement park or FEC the most, coupled with the demographic information you have in your customer profiles, builds a one-of-a-kind database for use in target marketing based on demographics, purchase type, purchase frequency, age group and more in very customized, unique ways.